Communication-efficient Coordinated RSS-based Distributed Passive Localization via Drone Cluster: Introduction

-A single UAV self-localization system using RSS was established by jointly utilizing multiple measurements from multiple base stations (BSs) and multiple points on UAV's trajectory in \cite{9360612}.
-In this paper, distributed multi-UAV passive localization framework is established to find the position of a passive emitter.
-Here, the localization criterion based on received signal strength-based (RSS) was adopted \cite{6735600} due to its implementation simplicity and low hardware requirement.
-However, it's easy to be extended to other technologies like time difference of arrival (TDOA), direction of arrival(DOA)\cite{8290952}.
+In this paper, we focus on designing distributed methods for multi-UAV passive RSS-based localization with considerable performance under low communication overhead.
+For the non-convex and non-linear estimation problem, we propose a distributed iterative method based on majorize-minimization with fast convergence, which is named DMM.
+Moreover, inspired by the work in the \cite{4838824}, a novel weight-based method with a better performance is proposed, named DEF, which is extremely communication-efficient.
 Our main contribution is summarized as follows: \begin{enumerate} \item In our model, drone group and trajectory knowledge are utilized to locate a fixed target.
 To exploit a distributed property of a drone cluster, a distributed majorize-minimization (DMM) method is proposed to solve RSS localization problem.
-By finding an tight upper bound of the objective function from the primary one, the proposed algorithm converges quickly, at most four iterations.
-Numeral results also show that the proposed DMM with a low-complexity performs better than existing distributed Gauss-Newton method (DGN) in terms of communication overhead . \item To dramatically reduce the communication overhead between center UAV and edge UAVs, a distributed estimation scheme utilizing the Fisher information matrix, called DEF, is proposed with a local search as distributed estimation.
+By finding an tight upper bound of the objective function approximating from the primary one, the proposed algorithm converges quickly, at most four iterations.
+Numeral results also show that the proposed DMM has better performance in both computational complexity and accuracy than the existing distributed iterating methods under low communication overhead. \item To dramatically reduce the communication overhead between central UAV and edge UAVs, a distributed estimation scheme utilizing the Fisher information matrix, called DEF, is proposed with a local search as initialization.
 In this scheme, only one round of communication between central UAV and edge UAVs is required.
-Thus, the proposed DEF is the highest communication-efficiency among four distributed methods.
 Simulation results show that the proposed DEF makes a significant RMSE performance improvement over the proposed DMM at the expense of a higher computational complexity.
-Finally, the CRLB of distributed multi-UAV localization utilizing trajectory is also derived as a performance benchmark. \end{enumerate}
+Finally, the CRLB of distributed multi-UAV localization utilizing trajectory is derived as a performance benchmark. \end{enumerate}

 \emph{Notations:} Boldface lower case and upper case letters denote vectors and matrices, respectively.
 Sign $(\cdot)^{T}$ and $|| \cdot ||$ denotes transpose operation and norm. $\mathbb{E}\{\cdot\}$ represents expectation operation. $\mathrm{Tr}(\cdot)$ represents the trace of matrix.